bettersg/PawScore/backend/README.md

 ## Database Seeding

-Sample data (for development use only) is defined in the `seeders` directory.
+Sample data (for local development use only) is defined in the `seeders` directory.
 Note that existing data will be cleared and replaced with the sample data, so back up any records if required.

 ```bash
 npm run db:seed